liberland/Constitution/CONTRIBUTING.md

 ## Removing a line

-If you'd like to remove a line, keep the numbering and replace the text of the line with the word "REMOVED".
-This is so you don't have to change the numbering of any other item.
-Make sure you fix any references to the item you deleted.
+If you removed a line, please renumber all subsequent items in the current section (if any).
+Make sure you fix any references to the item you deleted and also to all renumbered items.

 ## Submit an issue